20 Areas of improvement examples and how to identify yours

 11. Empathy

-Empathy is a sought-after "soft skill" for good reason.
+Empathy is a sought-after soft skill for good reason.
 One benefit is that it can improve company retention rates.
-Empathy is a critical skill for managers too.
-Showing empathy will make people feel valued.
+Empathy is a critical skill for building relationships and making people feel valued.

 • Do you try to understand the other person's point of view?

-• Do you have the emotional intelligence to recognize your own and others' feelings?
+• Do you have the emotional intelligence to recognize your and others' feelings?

 • Do you respond with compassion, or do you immediately criticize?